How to Buy a Restaurant in 5 Steps (+ Free Checklist)

 There are some risks, however.
 If the seller has failed to pay vendors, or the restaurant has low ratings on popular consumer sites like Yelp, you may need to rebrand the business.
 Your cost savings will also depend on making as few changes as possible to the restaurant space.
-So if you have a dream floor plan, you may need to wait to see it built.
+So if you have a dream restaurant floor plan, you may need to wait to see it built.
 What you buy when you purchase a restaurant will vary depending on the restaurant’s profitability and reputation.
-Let’s explore the five steps involved in buying a restaurant.

 1. Find a Restaurant